 At the Ranshofen site (Austria), the works council organises the BORBET Austria runners meeting, where enthusiastic employees get together twice a week.
 In addition, the site further expanded its health management in the year under review and received a seal of approval for occupational health promotion, which is valid for 3 years and is then extended.

-Examples of the commitment to health include the free provision of apples for all employees during the cold season, and tick and flu vaccination options the Ranshofen and Kodersdorf sites.
+Examples of the commitment to health include the tick and flu vaccination options the Ranshofen and Kodersdorf sites.

 To keep our employees safe, we conduct monthly safety walks in all departments.
-We also rely on targeted further training, such as PPE against falls for our maintenance employees.

 HEALTHY AT WORK